noahehall/theBookOfNoah/databases/_arrangodb.md

 				- range queries
 				- returning docs form the index in sorted order

+	- array indexes
+		- properties
+			- Array values will automatically be de-duplicated before being inserted into an array index
+				- unless you set `deduplicate:false` when creating the array index
+					- however this will cause inserts to fail

+			- use `[*]` array expansion operator to index individual items in an array, or their sub attributes (e.g. array of objects)
+			- otherwise the index will be on the array as a whole, and not its individual items

+			- An array index is able to index explicit null values.
+				- When queried for nullvalues, it will only return those documents having explicitly null stored in the array,
+				- it will not return any documents that do not have the array at all.

 	- TTL (time to live) index
 		- [SKIPPED](https://www.arangodb.com/docs/stable/indexing-index-basics.html#ttl-time-to-live-index)
 		- properties